Loading...

 5. Average employee tenure

-While retention rate tells you the percentage of staff that sticks around, average employee tenure reveals how long people tend to work for you.
+While retention rate tells you the percentage of staff that sticks around, average employee tenure reveals how long people tend to work for you before attrition.

 You’d likely want to calculate employee tenure for your current employees, but you can also measure this key performance indicator (KPI) during a range of time or throughout the entire company life cycle.